**We Only Ship To US Business Addresses**

 What is an arbor press used for?

-Arbor presses are mechanical tools for pressing bearings, stamping, bending, punching, assembling, and even delicate work like watchmaking and jewelry repairs.
-They are used in metalworking for tasks like pressing bearings, installing or removing bushings, punching holes, bending metal sheets, and forming or straightening metal parts.
-They are useful tools for assembly, repair, and fabrication.
+Arbor presses are mechanical tools typically used for pressing bearings, stamping, bending, punching, assembling, and even delicate work like watchmaking and jewelry repairs.
+They are also used in metalworking for tasks like pressing bearings, installing or removing bushings, punching holes, bending metal sheets, and forming or straightening metal parts.
+Arbor presses are useful tools for assembly, repair, and fabrication.

 What can you do with a 1-ton arbor press?

-A 1-ton arbor press can be used to press-fit bearings, flatten or bend metal, punch holes in material, rivet parts, and assemble small parts.
+A 1-ton arbor press can press-fit bearings, flatten or bend metal, punch holes in material, rivet parts, and assemble small parts.
 It can also disassemble and install bearings or other press-fit parts.

 What is the arbor press anatomy?

 Arbor press anatomy consists of a frame, rack, pinion, and handle.
-The handle moves the spindle, which is the long lever in the leverage ratio.
+The design adds rigidity to enhance the press's strength and durability.
+The handle moves the spindle, the long lever in the leverage ratio.

 How does an arbor press work?